Harsha-gella18/AnimalClassifierModelUsingCNN/README.md

 2. **View Results:**
    - The application will display whether the uploaded image is a cat or a dog based on the CNN model's prediction.

+## Future Plans

+The current model is trained to classify images of cats and dogs.
+In future updates, we plan to train the model with more animal species to provide a wider range of classifications.

 ## Project Details

 - **CNN Model:** The model is built using TensorFlow and Keras, with a convolutional neural network architecture.